strawberry-py/strawberry-docs/user/wormhole/admin.rst

     */command, administrator=True, default ACLevel: GUILD_OWNER*

     Unregister a channel from the wormhole.
 The command will let you choose the ``channel``.

-.. admonition:: wormhole slowmode ...

-    */command, administrator=True*

-    A group of commands for wormhole channels slow mode.

 .. admonition:: wormhole slowmode set <time>